boog9/decoder-poc/README.md

 }
 ]
 ```
-Frames without a confident detection use the polygon selected by `--fallback`
-and are marked with `"placeholder": true`.
+Frames without a confident detection are marked with `"placeholder": true`.

 ## Court Calibration